• Location: Jl. Raya Tjampuhan, Ubud.

-- Email: Send an email through the website tjampuhan-bali.com
+- Email: Send an email through their website.

 - Website: tjampuhan-bali.com

-- Pool: Two adorable pools, both providing views of the valley and forest.
+- Pool: Two adorable pools, both with views of the valley and forest.
 One is fed by natural spring water.

 - Spa: With an amazing setting alongside the river, many treatments are based around the use and benefits of natural water.
 Also features a jacuzzi inside a cave.

 - Activities: Yoga classes in a traditional bale hut.

 Hotel Tjampuhan & Spa – Food and Drink

 - Restaurant & Bar: Named after the river below, the Oos Terrace restaurant offers splendid views, exquisite seating, and fine dining all day.
 Popular among guests are the set-price 3-course meals.
 The views, collection of arts and crafts, and old-style ambience make it hard to leave the adjoining Walter Spies Lounge.